NZpatelK/SkyPing/README.md

 - 🛩️ **Animated flight notifications** — a plane pulls a banner across your screen above every other window
 - 📅 **Multiple reminder types** — Meeting, Deadline, Focus, Break, Personal, Review, Other — each with its own colour and emoji
-- ⚙️ **Notification settings** — choose flight speed (Slow / Normal / Fast / Sonic) and vertical position (Top / Center / Bottom) to suit your comfort
+- ⚙️ **Notification settings** — choose flight speed (Slow / Normal / Fast / Sonic), vertical position (Top / Center / Bottom), and banner size (S / M / L / XL) to suit your comfort
+- 🔲 **Banner size control** — scale the banner from a subtle small to an XL that is physically impossible to miss
 - 🧪 **Live test button** — fire a test flight instantly with your current settings before saving
 - ⏰ **Smart offset scheduling** — get reminded 1 min, 5 min, 30 min, or up to 2 hours before — options auto-adjust based on how far away your event is
 - 🖥️ **Multi-monitor aware** — the overlay spans every display and always centres the modal on your primary screen